 Artists commissioned by FrancisKnight will work closely with the design teams to fully integrate and embed the public art, which will encompass permanent and temporary artworks that act as focal points and functional landmarks to engage the community.

-Artist Katayoun Dowlatshahi has been appointed to work with landscape architects LUC on a landcape and furniture commission.
+Artist Katayoun Dowlatshahi has been appointed to work with the landscape architects LUC on a landscape and furniture commission.

 Katayoun creates work for public and private commissions and specialises in photography, drawing, architectural glass and time-based media.
 She has successfully integrated contemporary art into a variety of landscapes, public spaces, regeneration projects and urban environments.
 Her practice is rooted in printmaking in the broadest sense.
 She has developed an interdisciplinary approach to her work: context and site specificity are always integral and are also motivating factors when researching commissions.
 Photography is a constant in her work, often deconstructed and combined with other materials to produce fascinatng results.